Report: Next 3 Call of Duty games will be available on PlayStation despite Microsoft's acquisition of Activision Blizzard

 Last week, Microsoft announced its acquisition of Activision Blizzard for nearly $70 billion.
 This deal means massive franchises like World of Warcraft, Call of Duty, and StarCraft will soon fall under the Microsoft banner.
 While this is exciting news, some wondered how this would affect certain titles appearing on other consoles, such as Call of Duty.

-A new Bloomberg report states that at least the next three Call of Duty titles will appear on PlayStation as Activision committed to the games appearing on Sony’s consoles before the Microsoft deal.
+Bloomberg reports that at least the next three Call of Duty titles will appear on PlayStation since Activision committed to the games appearing on Sony’s consoles before the Microsoft deal.
 This includes the 2022 Call of Duty title rumored to be a sequel to 2019’s Modern Warfare.
 Treyarch is developing the following game and a sequel to Warzone is also reportedly in the works.